_targets.R

 15.7 Branching over row groups

-row groups of a data frame, use iteration = "group"
+row groups of a non-dynamic data frame, use iteration = "group"

 together with tar_group()

-.
-To demonstrate, consider the following alternative version of the spirograph pipeline.
+To demonstrate group iteration, consider the following alternative version of the spirograph pipeline.
 Below, we start with a monolithic data frame with all the spirographs together, and then we branch over the row groups of that data frame to create one visual for each dynamic branch.

 # _targets.R